CodeAX2/Web-Design-Final/README.md

 - [X] Fix issue with the validator not liking the font
 - [X] Clean up code
 - [X] Add clicking on headers on products page
+- [X] Change color of social media icons
-- [ ] Check that everything is good according to the rubric
+- [X] Check that everything is good according to the rubric
+- [ ] Final check